holinnn/deny/README.md

 from sanic.response import HTTPResponse, json from typing import Any

-from denied import Ability, AutoPermission, Policy, authorize as policy_authorize from denied.errors import UnauthorizedError from denied.ext.sanic import authorize
+from deny import Ability, AutoPermission, Policy, authorize as policy_authorize from deny.errors import UnauthorizedError from deny.ext.sanic import authorize